Three things have become increasingly clear over the course of Florida’s several-month search for retiring athletic director Jeremy Foley’s successor:

 But with Foley’s effective retirement date on October 1 looming as a deadline of sorts, the lack of his successor or any official comment from Florida on the search has created a vacuum abhorred by both nature and pundits, and turned orts into reports.
 A source told Alligator Army late last week to prepare for an announcement last Friday, with the strong implication being that it would be to announce a new athletic director; instead, Florida announced a $100 million plan to build a new football complex and make substantial improvements to its baseball and softball fields — projects that Foley had pointed to during the summer as reasons he needed to stay on at least until that retirement date.

-If the end result of all this is Florida pursuing — and, one assumes, expecting to hire Stricklin, as Wolken continues to hint — Stricklin, it’s probably a good thing for the Gators.
+If the end result of all this is Florida pursuing Stricklin — and, one assumes, expecting to hire him, as Wolken continues to hint — it’s probably a good thing for the Gators.

 Byrne, whose record in major sport hirings is nearly spotless — he hired Dan Mullen at Mississippi State, then Rich Rodriguez and baseball coach Jay Johnson at Arizona, and has repeatedly extended men’s basketball coach Sean Miller — is as well-regarded as any athletic director in America, and would have been my first choice for an external hire.
 (I would also have looked hard at Michigan State athletic director Mark Hollis, Stanford’s Muir, and possibly Kansas State’s Currie.)